mickfuzz/makecode-platformer-101/groupCourse.md

-**Finding and Fixing Glitches**

-Glitches often show up when we are testing our game.
-Sometimes they show themselves quickly when we are self-testing, sometimes it takes other people playing the game to find glitches that's why play testing is so important.

-We can sometimes celebrate glitches.
-They can be a way for us to understand more about what is happening on a code level.

-The following projects have Glitches or Bugs in them.
-Play them and find out the following:
+When you are self-testing or play testing games and find mistakes find out the following:

-* What type of error are they Bugs or Glitches?
+* What type of error are you encoutering - Errors, Bugs or Glitches?
-* If they are bugs can you find the error messages?
+* If they are black or grey screen errors can you find any messages?
-* If they are glitches what is the different between the intended behaviour or effect and the actual behaviour?
+* If they are bugs glitches what is the different between the intended behaviour or effect and the actual behaviour?
-* How can you solve the errors?
+* What tactics are there to solve the errors, bugs or glitches?

 ### Creative Design Game Making Session